 Detection of Chikungunya Seropositivity in Thai travelers to the southern part of Thailand

 Seroprevalence of Dengue antibodies among foreign travelers in South East Asia

 2007/08 Dr. Elsideg Ahmed Mohammed Abdelrhaman from Sudan

 Emergence and clearanceof gametocyte in complicated P.falciparum malaria

 The research focus of our unit is on travel medicine related field.
 We are interested in health problems among foreigners visiting Thailand and Southeast Asia as well as the incidence and impact of health problems among Thais who are traveling either domestically or internationally.
 Here some of our current research.

-- Incidence and spectrum of health problems among travelers to Myanmar
+- Incidence and spectrum of health problems among travelers to Cambodia

 Research in the Residency Training in Travel Medicine Course

 Our 2nd years residents in Travel Medicine have to conduct their own research in order to experience and gain the skill in research.
 Here are the current resident's reserach topics.